rapid7/metasploit-framework/documentation/modules/auxiliary/admin/ldap/vmware_vcenter_vmdir_auth_bypass.md

-   PASSWORD                   no        Password of admin user to add RHOSTS                     yes       The target host(s), range CIDR identifier, or hosts file with syntax 'file:<path>' RPORT     389              yes       The target port USERNAME                   no        Username of admin user to add
+   PASSWORD                   no        Password of admin user to add RHOSTS                     yes       The target host(s), range CIDR identifier, or hosts file with syntax 'file:<path>' RPORT     389              yes       The target port SSL       false            no        Enable SSL on the LDAP connection USERNAME                   no        Username of admin user to add